kazuhiro4949/EditDistance/README.md

 tableView.endUpdates()
 ```

 EditDistance takes on that task.
-All you need is to make "updated array".
+All you need is to make the updated array.

 ```swift
 var dataSource = ["Francis Elton", "Stanton Denholm", "Arledge Camden", "Farland Ridley", "Alex Helton"]